 Unhealthy competition is oriented towards:

-Diminishing others: Competition can become even unhealthier when it’s oriented towards tearing others down.
+Diminishing others.
+Competition can become even unhealthier when it’s about tearing others down.
 It’s one thing to be motivated by self-interest, but another thing to start actively sabotaging the performance of others.
 This ill will and destructive activity not only hurts others but also eats at the core of the person or entity dolling it out.